 Field trips and group tours will be available for advance registration at our downtown Chicago location beginning in summer of 2025.
 Virtual field trips will continue to be offered online.

-The Legacy online gift shop will continue to operate.
+The Legacy online gift shop is continuing to operate.

 There will be a Legacy gift shop on-site at our downtown Chicago location featuring special limited-edition merchandise.